Very early in my Jiu Jitsu journey I ran a half marathon with no preparation.

 My message for you reading this is one of a deeper understanding about your progress and the false data read that happens when you compare yourself to others and expect insight based on how well or poorly you match up against them.

 Try to remember they are moving forward also.
 They are progressing also.
 You’re all moving forward together.
+It is in this way that you truly are a team.

 Sometimes, when the pace is set by someone that is a little out of your reach, instead of cursing them (or yourself) try to remember it is because of them that you even try to match it.
 And will.
+They are gifting you motivation and the realisation that you could be there soon too.

 And here’s the thing, if they’re good and you’ve decided they are your standard, well, all of you are actually hauling ass – even if you can’t see it from your angle.